MRtrix3/mrtrix3/testing/README.md

     ctest -R 5ttgen_hsvs # Run only the tests of specifically the "HSVS" algorithm of the 5ttgen command
     ```

+-   Environment variables "`MRTRIX_BINARIES_DATA_DIR`" and "`MRTRIX_SCRIPTS_DATA_DIR`"
+    can be used to specify alternative locations to be used by `cmake`
+    to clone the appropriate versions of those data within the build directory.
+    By setting these to contain local filesystem locations,
+    internet traffic will be reduced if deleting build directories or using multiple build configurations;
+    it additionally enables the execution of `ctest` utilising updated test data
+    prior to pushing the updated test data to GitHub
+    (see "Adding test data" step 7 below).

 ## Adding tests

 A new text file should be added to one of the following locations,